 After a few years of doing events, T.S. says it was clear that more and more people were “hungry to sort of reconnect with the sources of their sustenance.”
 The pandemic came and while it slowed the trajectory of events he would have, things have come back alive, offering him the chance to “bring folks together around a common table, sharing the stories of the ingredients and the people and the places that have nurtured them.”
 What had started as a concept on the Gulf Coast began branching out to the other communities across the southeast.

 Fast forward to 2022 and that list now includes Knoxville.
-The September 7 dinner, at The Plaid Apron with Chef Drew McDonald, will be the kick off to the Peat & Pearls dinner concept in Knoxville.
+The September 7 dinner, at The Plaid Apron with Chef Drew McDonald, kicked off the Peat & Pearls dinner concept in Knoxville.
 Over the course of the fall, other East Tennessee chefs will host dinners with Peat & Pearls, including Chef Jeffrey DeAlejandro of Olibea who will host a dinner in October, and Chef Alex Gass, formerly of The Walnut Kitchen, but who is in the process of opening his own concept called Fire & Salt in his hometown of Oak Ridge.
 Alex hosts in November, just a month after the slated opening of Fire & Salt.

 Those interested in attending the dinners can visit peatandpearls.com.